 - You pass the order info along to your dropshipper.

 In short, dropshipping is the act of selling a product on your website without actually handling its fulfillment and shipping.
-Another key component of dropshipping is that you don’t pay for the product until the customer pays for it, making dropshipping an attractive option for people who don’t want to risk buying products that won’t sell.
+Another key benefit of dropshipping is that you don’t pay for the product until the customer pays for it, making dropshipping an attractive option for people who don't want to spend a lot on initial inventory or who don’t want to risk buying products that won’t sell.
 This low barrier to entry allows novices and professionals alike to pick a niche and run their own dropshipping-based ecommerce store.

 Does that mean the dropshipping model is the right fit for you?
 The answer will vary depending on what your goals are and where your skills lie.
 To start, let’s take a look at the pros and cons of dropshipping.